 Understanding problems related to life sciences and medicine involves the study of living beings on scales ranging from proteins and enzymes, active biological molecules and organelles, through cells, tissues and organs, to entire organisms.

 One of the main characteristics of CATERETÊ is its coherent X-ray beam focused on a region of about 40 micrometers.
-It will make possible to obtain images of mammalian cells of dozens of micrometers, in three dimensions, in a non-destructive way and in a liquid environment, similar to their natural environment.
-This type of image has not yet been obtained by any other method in the world and will be produced for the first time in this beamline.
+It makes possible to obtain images of mammalian cells of dozens of micrometers, in three dimensions, in a non-destructive way and in a liquid environment, similar to their natural environment.

 Ema (Rhea americana) is a flightless bird, native to South America and considered the largest Brazilian bird.
 The males of the species are responsible for the incubation and care of the young.